fossas/fossa-cli/README.md

 ### Generating License Notices

-To generate a license notice with each CI build, you can use the `fossa report` command:
+You are able to generate a license notice with each CI build using the [`fossa report`](docs/user-guide.md#fossa-report) command:

 ```bash
 # write a license notice to NOTICE.txt
 fossa report --type licenses > NOTICE.txt